Natural Remedies for Common Eye Problems

 2. Night Blindness

-Night blindness can happen for numerous reasons and leave us almost unable to see at night.
+Night blindness can happen for numerous reasons and leaves us almost unable to see at night.
 This impedes our ability to go out during the night and can affect night driving.

 Although the name night blindness implies total blindness, it doesn’t actually mean you’re blind at night.
 It just means you have low night vision.
 People with night blindness can see in the dark, but it’s more of a struggle.
 Their retinas don’t take in what little light there is as effectively as eyes normally would.